Brookings-dev/fafsa-simulator/README.md

 # **CMS**velte

+This was built for the Brookings Institution using a cmsvelte kit, details below.

+Data and Research: Valerie Wirtschafter
+Design: Shavanthi Mendis
+Code and Development: Molly Cook Escobar

+A few things to note:

+- Charts need to be wrapped in the <div class="content-well"></div> tag in order to avoid errors in height and width within the essay template.
+- Slider.svelte was used for the date picker, but and alternative SliderDateSelect.svelte was left for future reference.

 A [Svelte](https://svelte.dev/) starter template built with newsroom CMS's in mind.
-Dynamically create inline graphics based on the placement of `figure` elements with defined *data-cmsvelte* attributes.
+Dynamically create inline graphics based on the placement of `figure` elements with defined _data-cmsvelte_ attributes.

 Inspired by graphics rigs at Bloomberg, The Pudding, and The Wall Street Journal.
 Created with the help of [Kazi Awal](https://github.com/superKazi).

- *Previously known as tiny-svelte*.
+_Previously known as tiny-svelte_.

 ## Local env requirements